Rafael Devers Player Props: Red Sox vs. Athletics

 Athletics Pitching Rankings

-- The Athletics' 6.07 team ERA ranks last across all MLB pitching staffs.
+- The Athletics' 6.01 team ERA ranks last among all league pitching staffs.

-- The Athletics give up the second-most home runs in baseball (135 total, 1.4 per game).
+- Athletics pitchers combine to surrender 135 total home runs at a clip of 1.4 per game (third-most in the league).

-- Medina makes the start for the Athletics, his ninth of the season.
-He is 2-7 with a 6.34 ERA and 58 strikeouts through 59 2/3 innings pitched.
+- Waldichuk gets the start for the Athletics, his 13th of the season.
+He is 2-6 with a 6.66 ERA and 73 strikeouts in 75 2/3 innings pitched.

-- The right-hander last appeared in relief on Friday, July 7, when he threw six innings against the Boston Red Sox, allowing four earned runs while giving up seven hits.
+- His most recent time out came on Saturday against the Minnesota Twins, when the left-hander threw 3 2/3 innings, surrendering three earned runs while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.